mattbierner/blog.mattbierner.com/_posts/2016-01-11-giving-up-the-ghost.md

 Bak're is the world's first IoTo (internet of toaster ovens) communications platform...
 ```

 But writing out `/content/2016-01-03-introducing-bak-re/` every time is no good.
-An `image.html` template let's us instead use just the file name:
+An `image.html` template lets us instead use just the file name:

 ```html
 {% raw %}